VectorInstitute/FL4Health/examples/nnunet_example/README.md

 - Each detected volume is a connected component that must be non-connected and non-overlapping (mutually exclusive) with other volumes of the same class.
 (Therefore detection maps for multiclass segmentation must be one hot encoded)
 - Each pixel/voxel within a volume must have the same predicted probability.
 Therefore there is a single confidence/likelihood score for each volume.

-Detected volumes typically also have a minimum size determined by the number fo pixels/voxels that are a part of the volume.
+Detected volumes typically also have a minimum size determined by the number of pixels/voxels that are a part of the volume.
 Detection maps may be computed from probabilities in a variety of ways.
 One example used for 3d medical images can be found in the [report guided annotation](https://github.com/DIAGNijmegen/Report-Guided-Annotation) API.
 An example of a 2d detection map is shown below.

 ### Segmentations: